ajn123/Python_Tutorial/README.md

-To get started learing python I suggest you stort in the pyhon version 2 folder > basics and read and play with those concepts.
+To get started learning python I suggest you start in the python version 2 folder > basics and read and play with those concepts.
 Then look at the advanced folder and continue.
 When you are done learn the differences between python 2 and 3 by looking at the python 3 folder.